ijrussell/essential-fsharp/Chapters/01 - A simple Domain Modelling Exercise.md

     total
 ```

-The M suffix at the end of a number tells the compiler that the number is a decimal.
+The `M` suffix at the end of a number tells the compiler that the number is a `decimal`.

 There are a few things to note about functions:

-- We have used ```let``` again to define the function and inside the function to define the discount and total bindings.
+- We have used `let` again to define the function and inside the function to define the discount and total bindings.
 - The discount and total bindings are scoped to the function and are not visible outside the function.
 - There is no container, such as a class, because functions are first-class citizens.
 - The return type is to the right of the input arguments.
 - No return keyword is needed as the last line is returned automatically.
 - Nesting using significant whitespace is used to define scope.
 Tabs are not allowed.
-- We used an ```if``` expression that must return the same type for true and false routes.
+- We used an `if` expression that must return the same type for true and false routes.

 > **Expressions** are used throughout F# programming since they always return an output.
 This makes them easy to compose with other expressions and easy to test.
 In contrast, statements do not return an output, so are not composable.

-The comment above the function definition shows the function signature, which is **Customer -> decimal -> decimal**.
+The comment above the `Function definition` shows the `Function Signature`, which is `Customer -> decimal -> decimal`.
 The item at the end of the signature, after the last arrow, is the return type of the function.
 This function signature reads as *this function takes a Customer and a decimal as inputs and returns a decimal as output*.
 This is not strictly true as you will discover in the next chapter.
 Your IDE will normally show you the function signature or you can see it by hovering your mouse over the function name.

 > **Function Signatures** are **very important**, as you will discover in the next chapter; get used to looking at them.